CSCI-2349-F23/ps5and6/README.md

 ---

 ## Problem Set 6
 You will complete PS6 on Google Colab.
-Follow this link, and then follow the directions to make your own copy of the file in your Google Drive.
-Then continue to follow the directions and complete the
+[Follow this link](https://colab.research.google.com/drive/15bNO-v_zua-4rbhqOv2yNt-9gBXeUDaL?usp=sharing) to a Colab file, and then follow the directions in the Colab file to make your own copy of the file in your Google Drive.
+Then continue to follow the directions and complete the assignment.

 ---